Context: What is RedSun?

 The loader's main is deliberately thin.
 Its only job is to acquire a real, transferable handle to the main thread and hand it to Doit.

-Why duplicate?GetCurrentThread()returns a pseudo-handle — a constant meaningful only within the calling thread.
+Why duplicate?GetCurrentThread()returns a pseudo-handle which is a constant meaningful only within the calling thread.
 ToSuspendThreadandSetThreadContexton the main thread from a different thread, we need a real kernel handle.DuplicateHandlewithDUPLICATE_SAME_ACCESSproduces one.

 int main() {

-// GetCurrentThread() returns a pseudo-handle — valid only for the calling thread.
+// GetCurrentThread() returns a pseudo-handle wich is valid only for the calling thread.

 HANDLE pseudoHandle = GetCurrentThread();